Adaptive NAD: Online and Self-adaptive Unsupervised Network Anomaly Detector: Conclusions

 \section{Conclusions}

-In this paper, we propose Adaptive NAD, a general framework to improve and interpret online unsupervised anomaly detection in real-world applications in security domains.
-In Adaptive NAD, an interpretable two-layer anomaly detection strategy (ITAD-S) is designed to generate reliable high-confidence pseudo-labels and provide generalization and interpretability.
-Besides, an online learning scheme has been developed to update both the unsupervised deep learning model and the loss distributions using a well-designed threshold calculation technique that offers low false positives and adapts to new threats.
-By applying and evaluating Adaptive NAD over two classic anomaly detection datasets, we demonstrate that Adaptive NAD can provide human-readable, low false positive rates and can adapt to new threats online anomaly detection results.
+In this paper, we propose Adaptive NAD, a general framework to improve online unsupervised anomaly detection in real-world applications in security domains.
+In Adaptive NAD, a two-layer anomaly detection strategy (ITAD-S) is designed to generate reliable high-confidence pseudo-labels and provide generalization.
+Besides, an online training scheme has been developed to update both the unsupervised deep learning model and the loss distributions using a well-designed threshold calculation technique that offers low false positives.
+By applying and evaluating Adaptive NAD over two classic anomaly detection datasets, we demonstrate that Adaptive NAD can provide low latency and low false positive rates in online anomaly detection.
+As part of future work, more models will be attempted to select as first or second layer of Adaptive NAD for optimizing the performance of the proposed framework.
+Additionally, we will investigate more techniques to automatically configure the hyper-parameters and integrate network events from different real-world systems and use these data to further evaluate the robustness of ADSs built using the Adaptive NAD framework.